Tilicho Lake Trekking

 • Fresh fruit each day if and when available

-• Complementary duffel bag, agency T-shirt, trekking map etc.
+• Complimentary duffel bag, agency T-shirt, trekking map, and sleeping bag

 • Government registered and first-aid trained professional local guide who speaks English